‘Completely false’: Jerry Falwell Jr. denies resignation reports

 In an interview with Virginia Business, the son of the famed Moral Majority founder said that reports of his resignation by the Religion News Service, the Washington Post and other outlets are “completely false.”

-He told the magazine in what it described as “a brief phone interview” that, although he took a three-month leave of absence over some lewd pictures, he has not agreed to leave the post permanently.
+He told the magazine in what it described as “a brief phone interview” that, although he took an indefinite leave of absence over some lewd pictures, he has not agreed to leave the post permanently.

 He added that he had no plans to do so.